Luxury Vinyl Flooring Guide

 In contrast with Luxury Vinyl Tile, which comes in square segments, LVP comes in long strips.
 The longer plank style makes it much easier to emulate the look of hardwood planks or stone tiles.
 This allows you to offset the planks, further enhancing the authenticity of the hardwood or stone tile look.

-What is LVP Flooring Made Of?
+What Is LVP Flooring Made Of?

 LVP flooring typically consists of four layers:

-2. Decorative layer.
 A high-resolution printed layer that gives LVP its realistic appearance.
 This layer can replicate a wide variety of wood grains, colors and textures, as well as stone and other materials.

-3. Core layer.
 The core layer is the bulk of the product and provides stability and structure to the plank.
 Our LVP options feature a SPC (Stone Plastic Composite) core, which includes a mix of plastic and crushed stone for added stability and durability.

-4. Backing layer.
 The bottom layer of LVP flooring.
 It's often designed to add additional moisture resistance and to help with sound absorption and softness underfoot.

-Benefits of LVP Flooring
+Benefits of Luxury Vinyl Flooring

 Highly Durable